-Kilaranny bog can be sub-divided into three main sections, east, central and southwest for ease of description.
-The east and central sections are separated by a stream while the southwest section is demarcated by the BnM railway line crossing the south side of the side.
+Kilaranny bog can be sub-divided into three main sections, East, central and South West for ease of discription.
+The east and central sections are separated by a stream (canal feeder) while the south west section is demarkated by the BnM railway line crossing the south side of the side.

-A relatively large section of remnant high bog (approx. 13ha.) remains in the north west area of the site.
-There are signs of degradation present on this high bog remnant but it still qualifies as the Annex I EU Habitats Directive habitat - 'degraded raised bogs still capable of regeneration [7120]'.
+A relatively large section of remnant high bog (approx. 13ha.) remains in the north west are of the site.
+There are signs of degradation present on this high bog remnant but it still qualifies as the Annex I EU Habitats Directive habitat - 'degraded raised bogs still capable of regeneration' - 7120.

-3.3.1 Current habitats Kilaranny East
+3.3.1 Current habitats

+Kilaranny East

 In the extreme east of site private turf cutting is occurring.
 This has resulted in a mosaic of cutover plots of different peat depths, in varying states of use.
-Bare peat and pioneer cutover vegetation communities are the dominant habitats in the region with some larger drains forming water bodies that contain riparian vegetation as well some Sphagnum species such as S. cuspidatum, S. subnitens, S. capillifolium and S. papillosum.
-A large area of bare peat exists in the between the eastern private turbary area and the central area of the bog.
-Some stockpiles of peat are still present in this area.
+Bare peat and pioneer cutover vegetaion communities are the dominant habitas in the region with some larger drains forming water bodies that contain riparian vegetation as well some Sphagnum species such as S. cuspidatum, S. subnitens, S. capillifolium and S. papillosum.
+A large area of bare peat exist in the between the eastern private turvbary area and the central area of the bog.
+Some stock piles of peat are still present in this area.